It's still a "man's world", but this seems to be slowly falling apart

 First of all, and as I said before, it's clear that for guys it's no longer enough to just have a reasonable job.
 The stakes have risen because women have caught up.
 To borrow some economics jargon, it has become more difficult (and "expensive") to signal to women that you're a suitable mate.
 In normal language, you simply have to show more than merely a half-decent job.

 On the other hand, maybe I've been far too dramatic in my assessments.
-US census data from 2015 shows that things weren't as alarming as I make it sound in this post, meaning that you just wasted 10 minutes of your life reading my unfounded gibberish.
-As the French would say: Merde.
+US census data from 2015 shows that things weren't as alarming as I make it sound in this post, meaning that you might have wasted 10 minutes of your life reading my gibberish.

 All in all though, men are facing a curious future.
 The costs of falling behind have never been greater but, at the same time, the benefits to being marginally ahead of our "average" male peers have technically increased as well.
 Half full or half empty, right?